 Legislative & Communications Manager

-John Laughner joined Magnet Schools of America (MSA) in 2010 and is responsible for building support for magnet school programs on Capitol Hill, with the White House, U.S. Department of Education, and other national education associations.
-He also spearheads MSA's communications efforts through its monthly eChoice newsletter, website and social media tools.
+John Laughner is responsible for building federal support for magnet school programs by developing relationships with Members of Congress and their staff, White House officials, representatives from the U.S. Department of Education, and other national education groups.
+He also spearheads MSA's communications efforts through its monthly eChoice newsletter, website, and social media tools.

 He may be reached at firstname.lastname@example.org

-Judy Shen joined Magnet Schools of America in 2007 as the Events Coordinator/Conference Liaison.
+Judy Shen joined Magnet Schools of America in 2007.
 She currently handles all aspects of conference planning, as well as office-related operations.
 In addition, Ms. Shen oversees the awards programs and manages MSA website content.

 Ms. Shen graduated from the University of Maryland (College Park) with a B.A. in Communications.
 After graduation, she taught English overseas in China to a senior class at Hwa Nan Women’s College in the province of Fujian.
 Upon her return to the DC metropolitan area, Ms. Shen managed her family’s restaurant and eventually worked as a Special Events Assistant for the entertainment franchise Dave & Busters.
 Ms. Shen joined MSA, because she strongly believes in providing the best education possible to all students.
 She knows first-hand the potential each child has when they are fully engaged in something they are interested in.
 She has been involved in educational programming since her high school days.
 Starting in 12th grade, Ms. Shen managed city-run afterschool and summer programs, designed to integrate the kids and families of diverse economic backgrounds into the community.